Liberty-Chris/CardanoMusicPlayer/README.md

 # CardanoMusicPlayer
-Player that I developed for Music NFT's on Cardano.
+An audio player developed for Music NFT's on Cardano.
 This implementation will work for other chains, as well.

 Changes were made to improve user experience related to my NFT album's (Necksmile - Traverse) final format.